tegangaetano/Bterrestris_mineral_foraging/README.md

 # Bterrestris_mineral_foraging

-Foraging preference for essential mineral salts in the buff-tailed bumblebee (Bombus terrestris audax)
+Context and Citation:

-This repository contains R code used for the analysis of novel data on the foraging tolerance and preference of buff-tailed bumblebees (Bombus terrestris audax) for multiple concentrations of the minerals salts calcium, potassium, magnesium, and sodium.
+This repository contains R code used for the analysis of novel data on the foraging tolerance and preference of buff-tailed bumblebees (Bombus terrestris audax) for multiple concentrations of the minerals salts calcium, potassium, magnesium, and sodium using linear mixed models (LMM).

+This research was funded by a UKRI-NERC studentship to QUADRAT (NE/S007377/1).

+License
+This work is distributed under the GPLv3 license.
+Reuse of code derived from this repository is permitted under two conditions:

+Proper attribution (i.e., citation of the associated publication; see CITATION.cff and above).
+Publication of reused scripts on an open-access platform, such as Github.